zaxhutchinson/spiking_spielwiese/README.md

 I have started posting animated gifs of the examples on my ResearchGate project page: https://www.researchgate.net/project/Spiking-Spielwiese

+The library can be found in /src/libspsp.
+Examples are located in /src/examples.
 As I work on the library I am adding examples both to test and to demonstrate my research into extending their usefulness.
-Presently, both library and examples are lumped together.
-The library files consist of (cpp/hpp):

 * NTemplate
 * Neuron